BRAVO68WEB/Kimo-Ai-Assignment-Task/README.md

 ## API Project Readme

-This is a Python API project for managing trades using FastAPI framework and MongoDB database.
+This is a Python API project for managing courses using FastAPI framework and MongoDB database.
 This project is created for the backend developer position.

 ### Requirements